 Method Comment Compliance with regulatory requirements/standards Some of the existing and planned GHG emission reduction projects are also required for regulatory compliance.
 The ICL energy efficiency program is partially-voluntary and partially-mandatory, as energy efficiency requirements have been inserted as a condition to business licenses for some Israeli sites, but this does not cover all aspects and facilities covered in the program.
 The planned shut-down of the PMA plant which currently combusts Oil Shales in late 2021, will reduce both GHG emissions (approx.150 K tonnes CO2e), but will also reduce other air emissions- some of which require reductions by the Israel Clean Air law.

-Dedicated budget for energy In 2013, ICL launched a global energy efficiency program.
-By the end of 2018, 27 of ICL's main sites have implemented efficiency the program's standard methodology, which includes comprehensive structured discussions between all relevant personnel in production sites, such as Energy managers, Production Installation engineering, Engineers from supporting installations that produce and supply internal electricity and/or steam and/or cooling water and/or compressed air to the production Installations, and others.
+The N2O planned reduction measures (installing new technology) for ICL's Haifa F&C's Nitric Acid facility is also partially required by the clean air law (together with other NOx non-GHG emissions).
+Dedicated budget for energy efficiency In 2013, ICL launched a global energy efficiency program.
+By the end of 2019, 28 of ICL's main sites have implemented the program's standard methodology, which includes comprehensive structured discussions between all relevant personnel in production sites, such as Energy managers, Production Installation engineering, Engineers from supporting installations that produce and supply internal electricity and/or steam and/or cooling water and/or compressed air to the production Installations, and others.
 The program has a dedicated budget, and so far 35 Million USD has been invested in implementing the methodology and in CAPEX projects to implement the most cost-effective proposed savings initiatives found.
-The main areas of efficiency projects implemented so far include: Optimizing the control and use of production equipment; Re-using residual heat; Variable Frequency Drive (VFD) technology; More efficient production of compressed air and steam; Advanced control systems for automatic shutdown of power, light and air-conditioning systems; and behavioral changes.
-This program has so far reduced energy expenses by approx. USD 53 million overall in 2013-8 compared to the 2012 base year.
-The specific savings in 2018 were approx. USD 10 million compared to 2017.
-The current goal is to achieve further USD 8 million in 2019 compared with 2018.
-This program is meant to reduce both Scope 1 and Scope 2 emissions.
+The main areas of efficiency projects implemented so far include: Optimizing the control and use of production equipment; Re-using residual heat; Variable Frequency Drive (VFD) technology; More efficient production of compressed air and steam; Advanced control systems for automatic shutdown of power, light and air-conditioning systems; and behavioural changes.
+This program has so far reduced energy expenses by approx. USD 75 million overall in 2013-8 compared to the 2012 base year.
+This program is meant to reduce both Scope 1 and Scope 2 emissions from direct and indirect energy consumption

 Other The financial potential of the CDM mechanism was a significant motivator in both the process emission reductions projects described in 4.3b above.